cybertec-postgresql/pg_cgroups/README.md

 shut down.

-You can configure limits for various operating system resources by setting the following parameters in `postgresql.conf` are with `ALTER SYSTEM`.
+You can configure limits for various operating system resources by setting configuration parameters in `postgresql.conf` or with `ALTER SYSTEM`.

+Note that `ALTER SYSTEM ...
+RESET` will only change the parameters, but *not* affect the kernel control group.
+Avoid it to keep the parameters synchronized with the kernel settings.

+You should also avoid modifying the cgroup parameters outside of PostgreSQL.
+This will work, but then the configuration parameters won't contain the correct setting.

+The parameters are:

 Memory parameters
 -----------------